 Over the years, 10GbE has successfully stretch its reach from enterprise data centers to midmarket networks due to the increased bandwidth requirements and the growth of enterprise applications.
 Price, performance and flexibility have made 10 GbE an attractive choice.
 Meanwhile, due to the escalating deployments of multi-core processor-based servers, customers require flexible and scalable I/O solutions to meet the requirements.
 Consequently, 10GSFP+Cu that meets the above requirements has become very popular.

 10GSFP+Cu is also known as 10GBASE-CR, 10GBASE-CX1 and 10G SFP+ direct attach copper.
 10GSFP+Cu is a copper interconnect using an inexpensive twinax copper cable assembly with SFP+ connectors on both sides based on SFP+ MSA (multi-source agreement).
 This standard has a transmission range of 10 m, and similar to 10GBASE-CX4, it has the advantage of low power, low cost and low latency.
 In addition, unlike 10GBASE-CX4, this standard has the added advantage of using less bulky cables and having the small form factor of SFP+.

-This low-cost 10G SFP+ direct attached copper cable assembly is useful for interconnecting a stack of top-of-rack switches and short-distance connections between switch ports and Ethernet interfaces on servers and storage devices in a rack.
+This cost-effective technology solution for replacing 10G optical modules is useful for interconnecting a stack of top-of-rack switches and short-distance connections between switch ports and Ethernet interfaces on servers and storage devices in a rack.
 By incorporating SFP+ DACs into the physical infrastructure, organizations can achieve 10G performance without additional signal processing or conversion.
 This provides an ideal low power and low latency 10 Gbps server interconnect option for ToR switching deployments.

 10GSFP+CU Signaling Components